mathkimchi/singularity/DEVLOG.md

 However, I still need to find a way to figure out the tab type.
 In fact, I am not sure how I am going to handle tab type at all.
 But, I am ready to sleep now.

+2024/11/1

+Coder's worst nightmare, naming variables, strikes once again.
+I've been stuck working on automatically generating code for queries.
+I am trying to procedurally name variables, but that has turned out to be quite a hassle.

+Concat idents is unstable, and while the paste crate seems cool, but is deprecated for some reason.
+I tried to do my own implementation of the concat_idents macro, but it sometimes just doesn't work, so I will try using paste even though it is deprecated.

+Using paste, I automated generating the query type stuff, but it is not very readable, and I am also worried about its performance.
+Additionally, if something does go wrong, it will be a nightnmare to debug.
+I haven't used the auto-generated queries yet.